 Internship 1.
 Shows interest in determining relevance of research to own practice.
 Internship 2.
 Seeks opportunities to read and/or participate in research and begins to apply to own practice.
 Internship 3.
-Critically evaluates research related to the family therapy and integrates into case Internship 4.
-Critically uses research to improve and evaluate own practice. to own practice. apply to own practice. integrates into case planning. produce
+Critically evaluates research related to the family therapy and integrates into case planning.
+Internship 4.
+Critically uses research to improve and evaluate own practice. -- --- -- --